FAQ

 Unfortunately, attendance for the Summer Bridge Program for First-Year Students or the Summer Research Experience for Transfer/Current Students are mandatory requirements to be a part of the ASPIRE Program.
 If you have any conflicts regarding attendance, please note them on your ASPIRE Program Application form and our team will reach out to discuss them further with you.

-Students in the Summer Bridge Program & Summer Research Experience will be provided with a meal voucher for lunch each day of their program.
-Breakfast and dinner will not be provided; please plan accordingly.
+All commuter-based students in the Summer Bridge Program & Summer Research Experience will be provided with a meal voucher for lunch each day of their program.
+Breakfast and dinner will not be provided to commuter students; please plan accordingly.

 After the completion of a student’s respective summer program, they will receive a transportation stipend which will be credited to their WPU student account by the Student Accounts office, which will be sent as a refund check to the mailing address on file with the University.